marine1213/LaneDetection/README.md

 # LaneDetection with result on intersection 2

 Turning with estimating distance and same angle for both case.
+Kalman filter is added to improve accuracy of direction calculation.

 Experiment setup condition and result: